Comparing Type Systems for Deadlock Freedom: Session calculus

 The operational semantics is given in terms of a reduction relation, noted $P\to Q$, and defined by the rules in \Cref{fig:sessionpi} (lower part).
 Reduction relies on a standard notion of \emph{structural congruence}, noted $\equiv$, defined by the following axioms:

-We write $\mto$ to denote the reflexive, transitive closure of $\to$.
+Key rules in \Cref{fig:sessionpi} are~\Did{R-Com} and \Did{R-Case}, denoting the interaction of output/input prefixes and selection/branching constructs, respectively.
 Observe that interaction involves prefixes with different channels (endpoints), and always occurs in the context of an outermost double restriction.
-Key rules are~\Did{R-Com} and \Did{R-Case}, denoting the interaction of output/input prefixes and selection/branching constructs, respectively.
 Rules~\Did{R-Par}, \Did{R-Res}, and~\Did{R-Str} are standard~\cite{V12}.
+We write $\mto$ to denote the reflexive, transitive closure of $\to$.